Super-Protocol/docs/docs/marketplace/orders/order/index.md

 - **Cancelling**: the order is being canceled by the customer's request.
 - **Canceled**: the order has been canceled successfully, and the remaining order deposit was transferred back to the customer's wallet.
 - **Error**: the order was not completed successfully due to an error.
 To check the error message, download the order result by clicking the **Get Result** button.
-Read about the [most common errors and how to fix them](/marketplace/guides/troubleshooting).
+Read about the [most common errors and how to fix them].

 Learn more about [statuses](/fundamentals/orders#order-status).